Updated: December 9, 2024

 What are the lending criteria for a mortgage in Portugal?

-Portuguese banks will consider in the application process the applicant’s ability to pay the mortgage to the full term.
-To establish the affordability of the loan, the bank will apply a simple outgoings-to-income calculation.
+Portuguese banks will consider the applicant’s ability to pay the mortgage for the full term in the application process.
+To establish the loan’s affordability, the bank will apply a simple outgoings-to-income calculation.

 The monthly outgoings, including the new mortgage payment, will be subtracted from the applicant’s total monthly income.
 The total monthly outgoings should never exceed 30 to 35 percent of the net monthly income, meaning that your monthly debt payments and living expenses should not exceed 35 percent of your monthly income after deductions.
 This is a very simplified description of how the bank reaches its decision.
 Always consult the bank or your agent for a more accurate assessment.